vimeo/VIMDeeplink/README.md

 If you want to play a Vimeo video on iOS, there are currently three choices.

-1. You can open the video in the Vimeo application using this library or by opening vimeo://{user_uri} or vimeo://{video_uri} links with [openURL](https://developer.apple.com/Library/ios/documentation/UIKit/Reference/UIApplication_Class/index.html#//apple_ref/occ/instm/UIApplication/openURL:).
+1. You can open the video in the Vimeo application using this library or by opening `vimeo://app.vimeo.com/{user_uri}` or `vimeo://app.vimeo.com/{video_uri}` links with [openURL](https://developer.apple.com/Library/ios/documentation/UIKit/Reference/UIApplication_Class/index.html#//apple_ref/occ/instm/UIApplication/openURL:).
+Note that video and user URIs are of the form `/videos/12345` and `/users/12345` respectively.
 2. You can embed the video in a web view.
 See our [embed documentation](https://developer.vimeo.com/apis/oembed) for more.
 3. PRO members can generate direct video file links for their own players.
 See our [API documentation](https://developer.vimeo.com/api) for more.